 This talk presents the Minerva group of side-channel vulnerabilities in implementations of the ECDSA signature algorithm in a widely used Atmel AT90SC FIPS 140-2 certified smartcard chip and five cryptographic libraries.
 Vulnerable implementations leak the bit-length of the scalar used in scalar multiplication via timing.
 Using the leaked bit-length, we mount a lattice attack on a 256-bit curve, after observing enough signing operations.
 We propose two new methods to recover the full private key requiring just 500 signatures for simulated leakage data, 1200 for real cryptographic library data, and 2100 for smartcard data.

 We use the set of vulnerabilities reported in this paper, together with the recently published TPM-FAIL vulnerability as real-world leakage datasets to systematically compare our newly proposed methods and all previously published applicable lattice-based key recovery methods.
 The resulting exhaustive comparison highlights the methods’ sensitivity to its proper parametrization and demonstrates that our methods are more efficient in most cases.
-For the TPM-FAIL dataset, we decreased the number of required signatures from approximately 40 000 to mere 900.
+For the TPM-FAIL dataset, we reduced the number of required signatures from approximately 40 000 to mere 900.

 4) Secure Nonce Caching in Schnorr-Based Multi-Signatures

-Schnorr signature is a type of digital signature, which is suitable for the construction of efficient multi-signature protocols.
-Multi-signature protocols allow the secret information used for signing to be divided among multiple parties, all of which need to participate in the signing protocol in order to create a valid signature.
+The Schnorr signature is a type of digital signature, which is suitable for the construction of efficient multi-signature protocols.
+Multi-signature protocols allow secret information used for signing to be divided among multiple parties, all of which need to participate in the signing protocol in order to create a valid signature.
 This property is used to better secure the secret information against compromise, which is especially valued in the context of cryptocurrencies, as the compromise leads to an immediate monetary loss.
-However, even with the use of Schnorr signatures, several subtle issues need to be addressed in order to obtain a secure multi-signature protocol, and seemingly insignificant change can introduce a vulnerability.
-In this talk, we focus on an optimization used in Schnorr multi-signatures to speed up signing by precomputation, which makes the protocol vulnerable to an attack via a solution of ROS problem, and discuss possible countermeasures against the attack.
+However, even with the use of Schnorr signatures, several subtle issues need to be addressed in order to obtain a secure multi-signature protocol, as? seemingly insignificant change can introduce vulnerability.
+In this talk, we focus on an optimization used in Schnorr multi-signatures to speed up signing by precomputation, which makes the protocol vulnerable to an attack via a solution for the ROS problem, and discuss possible countermeasures against such an attack.

 5) Clustering of the motion capture data

-Nowadays, a rapid rise in the amount of motion capture data occurs, which leads to the necessity of new processing approaches of such data.
+Recently, a rapid rise in the amount of motion capture data has occurred, which has led to the necessity of new processing approaches of such data.
 To classify specifically selected short motion segments, neural networks can be used.
 However, they are not applicable in scenarios where the data is captured as a long sequence without semantic partitioning knowledge.
-A new approach was recently proposed, based on the transformation of the motion capture data into motion words, which can afterward be processed by mature text processing algorithms.
+A new approach has recently been proposed, based on the transformation of the motion capture data into motion words, which can afterwards be processed by mature text processing algorithms.
 One of the crucial parts of this transformation is a clustering of segments, which make up one action (e.g., sitting down or walking a few steps).
 The purpose of our work is to analyze and evaluate the quality of various clustering approaches.
-Considering the evaluation, we focus on both statistical measures and two real-world application scenarios, the action classification and searching for similar actions to a selected query action.
+Considering the evaluation, we focus on both statistical measures and two real-world application scenarios, namely, the action classification and searching for similar actions to a selected query action.